Home | Projects | Notes > Computer Architecture & Organization > Introduction to the Stored Program Machine & ARM

 When the ALU performs an operation, it stores status or condition information in the CCR.
 The processor records whether the result is:

-), carry out from the full-adder (directly connected to C
+Generated a carry (C), carry out from the full-adder (directly connected to C flag of CCR)

 Positive + Positive = Negative